What is inflammation

 Biochemical nature of inflammation

 The main part of the inflammation is white blood cells, mainly macrophages.
 The white blood cells adhere to the capillary wall and penetrate the damaged tissue.
-In organs where macrophages can not hold their function (brain) microglia cells.
+In organs where macrophages can not hold their cells (microglia).
 In a simple way, there are two important activities that are involved in white blood cell inflammation: (1) fighting infection and (2) communicating with other white blood cells.

 Again simplified, NO synthase 2 (NOS2) , which produces disinfectants, mainly nitric oxide (NO) and oxygen radicals, is responsible for the infection.
 For communication, the enzyme cycloxygenase (COX) is responsible for the formation of prostaglandins and leukotrienes - immune communication molecules.
-The NOS2 and COX genes are controlled by a common controller called NF-κB (transcription factor).
+The NOS2 and COX genes are controlled by a common controller called NF-κB (a transcription factor).
 Macrophages in inflammation, of course, solve other tasks, such as cleaning (phagocytosis of damaged cells and parts of tissue).
 In the lymph nodes, macrophages present the bacteria found for another immune response.

 Anti-inflammatory drugs ( anti-inflammatory ) are divided into two main types: allosteric and gene-modulation .
 Allosteric medications include aspirin , paracetamol, ibuprofen, and similar analgesics that act directly on cyclooxygenase and thus turn off inflammatory immune communication.
 Genomic modulation drugs, on the other hand, act directly on the NF-κB controller, which controls the transcription of both NOS2 and COX in the cell.
 Genomic-modulating anti-inflammatory drugs include corticosteroids, ginseng and many other adaptogens.